ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ![thread class diagram](/images/thread_class_diagram.png)

-The `Thread` class has public constructors and the inner `Thread.Builder` interface for creating and starting both platform and virtual threads.
-For backward compatibility, all public constructors of the `Thread` class can create only platform threads.
-Virtual threads are instances of a class that does not have a public constructor, so the only way to create virtual threads is to use a builder.
+The `Thread` class has public constructors and the inner `Thread.Builder` interface for creating and starting threads.
+For backward compatibility, all public constructors of the `Thread` class can create only platform threads for now.
+Virtual threads are instances of a class that does not have public constructors, so the only way to create virtual threads is to use a builder.
 A similar builder exists for creating platform threads.

-The `Thread` class has the following new methods to handle virtual threads:
+The `Thread` class has new methods to handle virtual threads:

 <table>